helpyio/helpy/README.md

 Helpy: A Modern Helpdesk Alternative
 ====================================

 Helpy is a modern, "mobile first" helpdesk solution written in Ruby on Rails 4.2 and released under the MIT license.
-It includes the following:

 ![](http://helpy.io/images/mobile/admin-tickets-assign.png)